 Senate Bill No. 576 establishes the Learn Here, Live Here program, which is to be implemented by the Commissioner of Economic and Community Development in collaboration with other state officials by October 1, 2025.
-The program is designed to encourage graduates from various educational institutions in Connecticut to purchase their first homes in the state.
+The program is designed to encourage graduates from Connecticut high schools, public and private higher education institutions, and health care training schools to purchase their first homes in the state.
 Eligible participants, defined as those graduating on or after January 1, 2026, with an annual federal adjusted gross income not exceeding $75,000, can segregate up to $2,500 of their income tax liability annually into a first-time homebuyers account, with a total cap of $5 million for all participants in any calendar year.
 The bill also includes provisions for repayment if participants relocate out of state within five years of receiving funds.

 CE Joint Favorable: 32-4i, 32-4k